soudeepd/soudeepd.github.io/pages/research.md

 ### <a name="progress"></a>Work in progress

-- Rawat, S., **Deb, S**.
-Impact of global warming on rainfall : A spatio-temporal study from India.
-Under review.
+- Rawat, S., **Deb, S.** Impact of global warming on rainfall : A spatio-temporal study from India.
 In preparation.

-- Sen, S., **Deb, S**.
-A new clustering method for multivariate time series data.
+- Sen, S., **Deb, S.** A new clustering method for multivariate time series data.
 In preparation.

-- **Deb, S**, Jana, K. Nonparametric quantile regression in time series with replicated data and an application to modelling cyclones.
+- **Deb, S.**, Jana, K.  Nonparametric quantile regression in time series with replicated data and an application to modelling cyclones.
+In preparation.

-- Nahata, S., **Deb, S**.
-A machine learning approach to analyze the effect of situational and player-dependent features on converting freekicks in soccer.
+- Nahata, S., **Deb, S.** A machine learning approach to analyze the effect of situational and player-dependent features on converting freekicks in soccer.
+In preparation.

 - **Deb, S.**, Wu, W. B. Clustering of Time Series Data using Spectral Density Estimates.
 In preparation.